 Above: Fairmont Scottsdale Princess

 The joy of the season continues with Scottsdazzle, a holiday celebration in Scottsdale’s Old Town.
-Cruise into Old Town after dark to see Scottsdale’s specially designed holiday tree featuring an array of customizable color combinations, themed décor, and Swarm, an exciting public-art piece suspended across the Arizona Canal and illuminated at night.
+Cruise into Old Town after dark to see Scottsdale’s specially designed holiday tree featuring an array of customizable color combinations, themed décor, and Information Flow, an interactive public-art light sculpture stretching across the Arizona Canal and illuminated at night.

 For holiday spirit on a grand scale, head over to Christmas at the Princess.
 Each year, the Fairmont Scottsdale Princess transforms into an enchanting holiday wonderland with festive decorations, more than four million sparkling LED lights, an ice-skating rink, S’mores Land, holiday character appearances and much more.